What to know about 'dry drowning' after 4-year-old's incident

 If a child is very ill, a breathing tube or even a ventilator may be necessary for a short period of time.
 It's extremely rare for a child to require additional interventions beyond the ventilator, but it is possible if the lung failure is extensive.

-The overwhelming majority of children with dry drowning will improve with breathing support.
+The overwhelming majority of children will improve with breathing support.
 Some children may require antibiotics for a period of time, if there is a secondary infection.

 Can a child swim again after a dry drowning event?

-Secondary drowning is such a rare condition that there is very little data about the likelihood of reoccurrence.
+This is such a rare condition that there is very little data about the likelihood of recurrence.
 The decision to participate in water sports or go into the water again should be made with a health care professional and include a close discussion of risks, benefits and precautions.

-The condition, also called noncardiogenic pulmonary edema, is not only caused by secondary drowning, but also can result from anesthesia, infections, certain medications and a number of other scenarios.
+The condition, also called noncardiogenic pulmonary edema, can also result from anesthesia, infections, certain medications and a number of other scenarios.

-Parents and children should mention having had dry drowning if they ever require surgery, need a medical procedure or need hospitalization, so future health care providers can take appropriate precautions.
+Parents and children should mention having had a drowning-related episode if they ever require surgery, need a medical procedure or need hospitalization, so future health care providers can take appropriate precautions

 David J. Kim, M.D. is a final year Emergency Medicine resident at the University of California, Los Angeles, working with the ABC News Medical Unit in New York.

-Note: Editor’s Note: “Dry drowning” is a common term not always used by medical professionals.
-This article has been updated to clarify the term.